Tamale Technical University: About Tamale Technical University

 The university was founded in 1951 as a trades school and in 1963 as a technical institute.
 There are roughly 7,000 varied students enrolled at the university.
 The Commonwealth Association of Technical Universities and Polytechnics in Africa counts TaTU as one of its members.
-Additionally, it is a member of the Conference of Vice-Chancellors of Technical Universities and Rectors of Polytechnics in Ghana as well as the Association of Principals of Technical Institutes in Ghana.
-Numerous accolades attest to TaTU's excellent reputation in the field of applied research and technology among the world's universities.
-On Tuesday, September 6th 2025 students of the university staged a protest against school management against fees hikes and poor hostel facilities.
+Additionally, it is a member of the Conference of Vice-Chancellors of Technical Universities and Rectors of Polytechnics in Ghana and the Association of Principals of Technical Institutes in Ghana.